-- Teachers will develop opportunities for students to work with various peers throughout the school.
+- Teachers will work with a divisional PBIS specialist to fully develop and refine our framework. - Teachers will develop opportunities for students to work with various peers throughout the school.
 These whole school opportunities will include a "forest walk," outdoor games, activities focused on literacy and numeracy, and a collaborative "Team Task" that will take place in the Spring.
-During this time students will participate in a school yard, hamlet, and forest clean up and revitalization. - Student designed numeracy tasks that are differentiated to be accessible by students at all levels will be posted weekly to encourage critical thinking, problem-solving and collaboration.
+During this time students will participate in a school yard, hamlet, and forest clean up and revitalization.

-By the first check-in students will have participated in one of the whole school opportunities presented above and will have been provided with an opportunity to reflect on their experience.
-These reflections and experiences will have been shared with our School Community.
+By the first check-in students will have participated in one of the whole school opportunities presented above and will have been provided with an opportunity to reflect on their

-• Improved results on our Rocky View Schools Accountability Survey and on the Alberta Education Assurance Survey.
-In particular, "That students are safe at school, learning the importance of caring for others, learning respects for others, and are treated fairly at school."
+- experience.
+These reflections and experiences will have been shared with our School Community. - Improved results on our Rocky View Schools Accountability Survey and on the Alberta Education Assurance Survey.
+In particular, "That students are safe at school, learning the importance of caring for others, learning respects for others, and are treated fairly at school." - Completion of our first PBIS Tiered Fidelity Inventory.